 Mangosteen Elixir® Ingredients:

-Our Mangosteen Elixir® is a synergistic blend of pure, hand-harvested, cold-pressed mangosteen juice (Garcinia mangostana) and mangosteen puree (mangosteen is ~60% by volume), organic goji (Lycium barbarum) juice, pomegranate (Punica granatum), organic black cherry (Prunus sertin), orgainc blueberry (Vaccinium myrtillus) juice, organic cranberry (Vaccinium macrocatpon) juice, and apple juice (Fruit) (Malus domestica) juice blend (~40% by volume).
+Our Mangosteen Elixir® is a synergistic blend of pure, hand-harvested, cold-pressed mangosteen juice (Garcinia mangostana) and mangosteen puree (mangosteen is ~60% by volume), organic goji (Lycium barbarum) juice, pomegranate (Punica granatum), organic Camu-Camu Amazonian Myrciaria dubia - Conc., organic black cherry (Prunus sertin), organic blueberry (Vaccinium myrtillus) juice, organic cranberry (Vaccinium macrocatpon) juice, and apple juice (Fruit) (Malus domestica) juice blend (~40% by volume).

 Our juice includes the sweet fleshy pulp of the interior of the mangosteen fruit as well as the xanthone-rich pericarp.

 Pulp (n.): soft of fleshy plant tissue such as the inner part of a fruit or vegetable.

 Pericarp (n.): the part of a fruit that surrounds the seed or seeds, including the skin or rind.

 Xanthone (n.): C13H8O2 is a unique class of biologically active compounds possessing numerous bioactive capabilities, such as high antioxidant properties.